Hyperbolic groups acting improperly: Introduction

 \section{Introduction}

+In recent years, CAT$(0)$ cube complexes have played a central role in many spectacular advances, most notably in Agol's proof of the Virtual Haken and Virtual Fibering Theorems in \cite{VH}.
+The main result of \cite{VH} is that a hyperbolic group which acts properly and cocompactly on a CAT$(0)$ cube complex is virtually special.
+A key ingredient in Agol's proof was the work of Wise from \cite{WisePUP}, particularly Wise's Quasi-convex Hierarchy Theorem \cite[Theorem 13.3]{WisePUP}.
+One of the two main results of the current paper is Theorem \ref{omnibus}, which provides a simultaneous generalization of Agol's theorem and Wise's theorem.
+So far this generalization has been applied in \cite{EinsteinG} and \cite{Yen_thesis}.
+At the end of the introduction in Subsection \ref{ss:New VH}, we explain how Theorem \ref{omnibus} (together with Theorem \ref{t:cell qc iff hyp}) simplifies the proof of the Virtual Haken and Virtual Fibering Theorems for hyperbolic $3$--manifolds, requiring only a single immersed quasi-Fuchsian surface instead of a ubiquitous family.

-In recent years, CAT$(0)$ cube complexes have played a central role in many spectacular advances, most notably in Agol's proof of the Virtual Haken Conjecture \cite{VH}.
-A fundamental way in which cube complexes arise is via a construction of Sageev \cite{Sageev} which takes as input a group $G$ and a collection of {\em codimension--$1$} subgroups of $G$ and produces a CAT$(0)$ cube complex $X$, equipped with an isometric $G$--action on $X$ with no global fixed point.
+Cube complexes in group theory arise via the construction of Sageev \cite{Sageev} which takes as input a group $G$ and a collection of {\em codimension--$1$} subgroups of $G$ and produces a CAT$(0)$ cube complex $X$, equipped with an isometric $G$--action on $X$ with no global fixed point.
+The other main result of the current paper is Theorem \ref{t:cell qc iff hyp}, which establishes some fundamental properties about the Sageev construction.

 Sageev's construction works in great generality.
 However, in order to get more information from the $G$--action on $X$, it is useful to add geometric hypotheses.
 For example, if $G$ is a hyperbolic group and the codimension--$1$ subgroups are quasi-convex, Sageev proved that the associated cube complex is $G$--cocompact \cite[Theorem 3.1]{Sageev-Codim1}.
 Achieving a {\em proper} action is harder (see \cite{bergeronwise,hruskawise:finiteness} for conditions which ensure properness).